calmip/callisto/README.md

 Loading demonstration repository
 ---------------------------------
-Log into portal container:
+Go to the Portal container:
     lxc exec CallistoPortal bash

 Load the demonstration repository:
-    python3.6 /usr/local/bin/initialize_demonstration_repository.py
+    /usr/local/bin/initialize_demonstration_repository.py

 Running Callisto
 ----------------
-- Point your browser to the callisto url defined in vars.yml, in https
+- Point your browser to the callisto url defined in vars.yml

 ### Running on your laptop: ###
 When visiting https://callisto-local.mylaptop the FIRST TIME your browser will send a warning because